 The amended lease, among other things, requires the Partnership to pay to the Foundation a monthly event space fee in the amount of \$5,000, adjusted annually based on the local Consumer Price Index.
-As of June 30, 2019, monthly event space fee is \$6,200.
+As of June 30, 2020, monthly event space fee is \$6,200.
 The term of the amended lease expires on October 17, 2023, with an automatic extension for another 10-year term if the property continues to be operated as a hotel.
 Subject to certain conditions as set forth in the amended lease, the Foundation is entitled to reserve for a maximum of 75 days per calendar year for use of the event space.
 In the event that the Partnership needs the event space during one of the dates previously reserved by the Foundation, the Partnership shall pay the Foundation \$4,000 per day for using the event space.
-During the fiscal years ended June 30, 2019 and 2018, the Partnership paid the Foundation \$13,000 and \$50,000, respectively, for using the event space on previously reserved dates by the Foundation.
+During the fiscal year ended June 30, 2020, the Partnership did not pay the Foundation any such fees.
+During the fiscal year ended June 30, 2019, the Partnership paid the Foundation \$13,000 for using the event space on previously reserved dates by the Foundation.